-- Chronic Disease Self-Management Education RVCOG SDS has suspended offerings of evidence-based Chronic Disease Self-Management Education (CDSME) programs.
-The agency does continue to carry the license for CDSME programs and supports delivery of these programs in Spanish through our partnership with La Clinica in Jackson County. - Diabetes Education RVCOG SDS began offering the evidence-based Diabetes Prevention Program (DPP) in October, 2019.
-The one-year program, based on research from the National Institutes of Health and supported by the Centers for Disease Control and Prevention, can prevent Type 2 diabetes in people who are at risk, by making lifestyle changes focused on weight loss and being more active.
-RVCOG SDS is working with OWN to develop sustainable - Fall Prevention SDS has invested in several staff becoming certified to coach the" A Matter of Balance: Managing Concerns About Falls"
+• Chronic Disease Self-Management Education - RVCOG SDS has suspended offerings of evidence-based Chronic Disease Self-Management Education

+(CDSME) programs.
+The agency does continue to carry the license for CDSME programs and supports delivery of these programs in Spanish through our partnership with La Clinica, a system of clinics that provides culturally-appropriate, accessible healthcare for all, in Jackson County.

+Diabetes Education - RVCOG SDS began offering the evidence-based Diabetes Prevention Program (DPP) in October, 2019.
+The one-year program, based on research from the National Institutes of Health and supported by the Centers for Disease Control and Prevention, can prevent

-evidence-based diabetes education program, the Diabetes Empowerment Education Program (DEEP), in the near future.
+Type 2 diabetes in people who are at risk, by making lifestyle changes focused on weight loss and being more active.
+RVCOG SDS is working with OWN to develop sustainable funding for this initiative.
+The agency hopes to begin offering another evidence-based diabetes education program, the Diabetes Empowerment Education Program (DEEP), in the near future.

-funding for this initiative.
-The agency hopes to begin offering another program.
+Fall Prevention - SDS has invested in several staff becoming certified to coach the" A Matter of Balance: Managing Concerns About Falls" program.
 COVID-19 has put a stop to training for now.
-The agency fully anticipates it will complete the training once COVID is past.
+The agency fully anticipates it will complete the training once

+COVID is past.
 The evidence-based program is designed to help older adults reduce their fear of falling, thereby enhancing activity levels.

-A MATTER OF BALANCE MANAGING CONCERNS ABOUT FALLS
+Several staff have also been training in the Walk With Ease Program, and we will incorporate that program into the second year of the DPP as well as offer it to PEARLS and OPAL participants, when in-person classes are able to resume.

-Information and Expert Help - Provide knowledge or resources related to aging and disabilities.
+- PEARLS The Program to Encourage Active and Rewarding Lives for Seniors, previously funded by State Mental Health dollars, will be offered under IIIB and IIID funding, as available. - Information and Expert Help Provide knowledge or resources related to aging and disabilities.

 Aging and Disabilities Resource Connection (ADRC) - The State of Oregon has developed a statewide ADRC program that provides seniors, people with disabilities, their loved ones and the community with free unbiased information about services and available community resources.
-The ADRC provides a universal "No Wrong Door" model that emphasizes a person-centered approach designed to empower consumers to make decisions about their long-term care, plan for the future, spend their money wisely to delay or avoid using Medicaid funds, independently live at home longer, thrive with chronic conditions such as Alzheimer's, and many more topics.
+The ADRC provides a universal with chronic conditions such as Alzheimer's, and many more topics.

+"No Wrong Door" model that emphasizes a person-centered approach designed to empower consumers to make decisions about their long-term care, plan for the future, spend their money wisely to delay or avoid using Medicaid funds, independently live at home longer, thrive